Cuby + Blizzards

 Piece of Mind

 Air Cut (1973, 39.08) ****/TTTThe Purple Speed Queen

 Airborne (1976, 39.25) ***/T½Desiree

 Touch of Tequila

 Hot & Bothered

-Curved Air (named after Terry Riley's avant-garde late-'60s piece A Rainbow in Curved Air) were formed around vocalist Sonja Kristina, fresh from the London production of famed hippy musical 'Hair', other key members being violinist Darryl Way and guitarist/keyboardist Francis Monkman.
-Their debut, Air Conditioning, starting an intermittent run of crap puns, is excellent, with the band displaying their classical and jazz chops with aplomb.
-It Happened Today is a dynamic opener, while Vivaldi is as you'd expect, with Way ripping into the maestro's work on electric violin.
+Curved Air (named for Terry Riley's avant-garde late-'60s piece A Rainbow in Curved Air) were formed around vocalist Sonja Kristina, fresh from the London production of famed hippy musical Hair, other key members being violinist Darryl Way and guitarist/keyboardist Francis Monkman.
+Their debut, Air Conditioning, starting an intermittent run of crap puns, is excellent, the band displaying their classical and jazz chops with aplomb.
+It Happened Today is a dynamic opener, while Vivaldi is as you'd expect, Way ripping into the maestro's work on electric violin.
 Monkman plays Mellotron on a couple of tracks; Screw features mucho chordal flute work, while Situations has a flute melody in the verse, then full-on strings over most of the rest of the song.
-Not the greatest 'Tron album ever, but highly recommended anyway.

 When the Night is Through (1998, 50.18) ***/½

 She Can't Let Go

 Tired and Thirty